Toad (Mario): Appearances

 In Luigi's Mansion: Dark Moon, five Toads of different colours act as assistants to Professor E. Gadd, who had sent them to investigate the mansions before Luigi had arrived.
 Throughout the game, Luigi meets up with the Toads, who help him uncover secrets in the mansions.
 The sequel Luigi's Mansion 3 also features multiple Toads assisting E. Gadd, all of whom have been captured and require rescuing.

 Throughout the Mario RPG series, Toad is featured as more of a minor character due to the large amounts of generic Toads which appear in the games who seem to replace his role as a helper.
 In the times he does appear, Toad is once again a minor character who provides backstory to Mario and the others.
 In Super Mario RPG, he appears as a major NPC character who teaches Mario about the different skills to use in battles in the beginning as the duo heads to the Mushroom Kingdom (though Toad had to be saved by Mario along the way as he is kidnapped frequently by enemies).
 He appears more throughout the game, for example as part of Mario's nightmare.
 Toad appears as a playable character in Mario & Luigi: Superstar Saga for a short time when the player is exploring around Mario and Luigi's house.
 In Super Princess Peach, Toad is kidnapped earlier in the game along with Mario and Luigi by the Hammer Bros.
 However, Toad appears as a playable character in two of the minigames in the game.
 Toad appears in Super Paper Mario in 3 aspects of the game.
 He appears in the intro, telling Mario and Luigi that Princess Peach has been kidnapped, and later appears in the Arcade mini-game Mansion Patrol.
 Additionally, Toad is one of the 256 Catch Cards in the game.
 In Mario & Luigi: Bowser's Inside Story, a mysterious infection called "The Blorbs" causes the Toads to inflate to many times their normal size and roll around uncontrollably.
 Recent games in the Paper Mario series, starting from Paper Mario: Sticker Star in 2012, have prominently featured Toads as the most common non-playable character (NPC) that Mario can interact with.
 This is due to the fact that Nintendo's intellectual property (IP) team refrains them from creating new characters that could possibly interfere with the Mario universe.

 In Super Mario Bros.
-Wonder the Yellow and Blue Toads return as playable characters, in both single and multiplayer.
+Wonder, Yellow Toad and Blue Toad return as playable characters, in both single and multiplayer.

 Toad has both playable and non-playable appearances in many Mario spin-off games, including the Mario Kart series and in most Mario sports games.